ajsmith607/ajsmith/content/articles/wine-cube/index.md

 I then satisfied one other requirement: to learn CAD to design the structure.
 Learning CAD had long been a goal of mine, and this simple structure, consisting of a small number of wood pieces all arranged at right angles, seemed an ideal project to help introduce me to CAD.

-The structure I designed and intendeto build is brutally simple, high density, vertically oriented shelving in the shape of a cube with access from two sides to optimize an open space and allow for flexible arrangement of multiple units.
+The structure I designed and intended to build is brutally simple, high density, vertically oriented shelving in the shape of a cube with access from two sides to optimize an open space and allow for flexible arrangement of multiple units.

 An illustration with the top panel shifted to reveal the structure:

 {{< figure src="/articles/wine-cube/V128-35x35x35-222-uqa.png" class="image" >}}

-I then began refining the code so that Wine Cube can now be configured to be various dimensions, with both wall and freestanding shelving and the ability to accommodate either vertical or horizontal bottle orientations, among other options.
+I then began refining the code so that Wine Cube can now be configured to be various dimensions, with both wall and freestanding shelving options and the ability to accommodate either vertical or horizontal bottle orientations, among other options.

 ## The Model

-A central assumption of Wine Cube is that standard 750ml wine bottles are what is being stored, allowing for space optimization by defining a standard space that is constrained as much as possible while remaining adequate, facilitating highly dense storage.
+A central assumption of Wine Cube is that standard 750ml wine bottles are being stored, allowing for space optimization by defining a standard space that is constrained as much as possible while remaining adequate, facilitating highly dense storage.

 But obviously, there are "standard" bottles of differing styles, with different shapes and slightly different dimensions, and I reviewed the specifications of a number of common bottle variations, such as those shown in the following chart from [The Cary Company](https://www.thecarycompany.com):

 {{< figure src="/articles/wine-cube/wine-bottle-size-chart.jpg" class="image" >}}

 To accommodate the range of likely bottle sizes, I decided the standard bottle space would have a 4 inch diameter footprint.
-There is greater variability in bottle height, and because bottles are often accessed and manipulated by the bottle neck, I wanted to allow a little extra room to make this more convenient, eventually deciding to make the empty bottle space be 16 inches in height.
+There is greater variability in bottle height, and because bottles are often accessed and manipulated by the bottle neck, I wanted to allow a little extra room to make this more convenient, eventually deciding to make the empty bottle space 16 inches in height.
 In other words, this additional vertical clearance not only mitigates variations in bottle height, but makes room in the space for a person's hand to access the bottle, and provides additional room for manipulating the bottle in a densely packed spaced, allowing more room to angle the bottle when it is removed, for example.

 By defining the maximum bounding box for this space, it can be translated into rectilinear shelving space.
 Therefore, the width and depth of the standard wine bottle space is 4x4 inches, or 16 inches square, extending to a height that is also 4x4, or 16 inches.
 Additionally, my research suggests that a weight of 4 pounds is a reasonable approximate estimated weight for the space, accounting for the 750ml of wine as well its glass container, "cork", and labelling.
-These dimensions define the standard wine bottle space, the fundamental unit of Wine Cube.
+These properties define the standard wine bottle space, the fundamental unit of Wine Cube.

 {{< figure src="/articles/wine-cube/bottle-unit.png" class="image" >}}